 Both taught high school English.
-Doris taught five

-vears in Kent, then married and moved to South Dakota and taught a year before going on to graduate school and earning a master's degree in sociology in Ohio.
-Her one class in computer programming led to a 15-year career in computer programming, moving to Wisconsin.
-After her marriage ended, she was working at the University of Wisconsin in Madison, involved with a UCC church.
+Doris taught five vears in Kent, married, moved to South Dakota and taught a year before going to graduate school and earning a master's in sociology in Ohio.

+One class in computer programming led to a 15-year career in computer programming in Wisconsin.
+After her marriage ended, she worked at the University of Wisconsin in Madison, and was involved with a UCC church.

-Eventually realizing that her job was inhibiting her church work, she went to seminary at Eden in St. Louis.
-A residency in clinical pastoral education led her into hospice chaplaincy and a move to Florida about an hour from Cathie, who taught English 20 years.
+Realizing that her job inhibited her church work, Doris went to Eden Seminary St. Louis.
+A residency in clinical pastoral education led her into hospice chaplaincy and a move to Florida about an hour from Cathie, who taught English 20 years and was active in a Gainesville UCC.

-Over the years, Doris and Cathie saw each other several times a year, phoned and talked for hours and wrote emails.
-Cathie is active in a UCC church in Gainesville.
+Over the years, the two saw each other several times a year, talked hours on the phone and wrote emails.

-Cathie still has family in the Northwest, so she called this spring, reminding Doris that it would be 50 years since them met at camp.
-She proposed coming and spending four of her 10-day visit with Doris and her mother, and including a lunch-time visit to Pilgrim Firs.
+Cathie still has family in the Northwest, so she called this spring, reminding Doris it would be 50 years since them met at camp.
+She spent four of her 10-day visit with Doris and her mother, and including lunch at Pilgrim Firs.

-Doris said that she attended University Congregational with her parents and then switched with them to Fauntleroy when the family moved to that neighborhood.
-Since she moved back to Seattle in 1997 on disability, she joined Richmond Beach UCC until she moved into Horizon House and began attending Plymouth.

-"My mother still attends University Congregational, sometimes going by bus," she said.
+Doris attended University Congregational with her parents, switched to Fauntleroy when the family moved there.
+Since returning to Seattle in 1997 on disability, she joined Richmond Beach UCC until she moved into Horizon House.
+Her mother still attends University Congregational, sometimes going by bus.

-"Cathie's and my friendship is just one of many friendships that have started at Pilgrim Firs or N-Sid-Sen," said Doris, who now serves on the PNC's Christian Life Service and Action Committee.
+"Our friendship is one of many friendships that have started at Pilgrim Firs or N-Sid-Sen," said Doris.

-For information, call 206-748-7288 or email doris wag-goner@juno.com.
+For information, call 206-748-7288 or email do-